Edgio/terraform-provider-edgecast/ARCHITECTURE.md

 is consumed by the Terraform Registry and can be viewed [here](https://registry.terraform.io/providers/EdgeCast/ec/latest/docs).
 - `ec` is the folder that contains all of the provider and resource Go code.
-- `examples` contains example Terraform configuration files to server as a starting point or as a reference to consumers of this provider.
+- `examples` contains example Terraform configuration files to serve as a starting point or as a reference to consumers of this provider.
 The examples are organized by resource.
 - `templates` contains the `tfplugindocs` templates from which the documents